wsmoak/elm_colors/README.md

 # ElmColors

+Example of using Elm with Phoenix Channels

+See http://www.cultivatehq.com/posts/phoenix-elm-11/ (and previous articles)

+Further inspiration from @jfcloutier in http://files.meetup.com/17314552/february_23_2016.pdf

-To start your Phoenix app:
+To start the Phoenix app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`